Thread and Glue Aglet

 Clear nail polish is a perfect substitute for glue, while colored nail polish can be used to add either a complementary or contrasting color.
 Nail polish with glitter can be used to add some sparkle.

-Thread & Glue Aglet Feedback
+Thread and Glue Aglet Feedback

 "I just fixed my son's Doc Marten laces using oboe reed thread and nail polish.
 The 14-hole laces are harder to find, plus I hate throwing out the laces just because the ends are wrecked, so I'm really happy with the solution.
 Thanks again!"